 Can guinea pigs eat lemons?
-Yes, guinea pigs can eat lemons, but in moderation.
-This is simply because lemons contain some sugar, calcium, and phosphorus too.
-Also, the lemon has a very acidic taste, and this could be unpleasant for the stomach of guinea pigs.
+Guinea pigs can eat lemons, but in strict moderation because it contains some sugar, calcium, and phosphorus.
+Also, it has a very acidic taste that could be unpleasant for the stomach of guinea pigs.
 They don’t digest sugars or acidic fruits very well, so their tummy might get upset.
-However, if given in moderation and occasionally, lemon is ok for guinea pigs.
+However, if given in moderation and occasionally, lemon is fine for guinea pigs.

-The lemon is not very caloric, so this fruit won’t make your cavy chubby.
-Also, the guinea pig couldn’t eat a whole lemon fruit even if it wants to – because of the strong acidity (and other compounds that you have to be cautious of calcium and sugars)
+- Healthy Weight – The lemon is not very caloric, so this fruit won’t make your cavy chubby.
+Also, the guinea pig couldn’t eat a whole lemon fruit even if it wants to because of the strong acidity.

-Lemon is low in fat, but also it has no cholesterol.
+- Healthy Cardiovascular System – Lemon is low in fat, but also it has no cholesterol.
 With low fat and zero cholesterol, the blood vessels will be unclogged and this will allow the heart to work properly and easy.
-Cholesterol is one of the things that lead to strokes, hypertension or heart attacks
+Cholesterol is one of the things that lead to strokes, hypertension or heart attacks.

-If there is one thing lemon has a lot of, it is the vitamin C. Everyone knows this – if you need lots of vitamin C, just reach for some lemons.
-Well, guinea pigs really need lots of this vitamin, because without it they get the disease scurvy.
+- Prevention From Scurvy – If there is one thing lemon has a lot of, it is the vitamin C. If you need lots of vitamin C, just reach for some lemons.
+Guinea pigs really need lots of this vitamin because without it, they get the disease scurvy.
 It manifests with internal bleeding, swelling in joints, rough fur, loss of appetite and fatigue.

-In lemon, there are fibers too.
+- Good Digestion – In lemon, there are fibers.
 Per 100 g, there is 4.7 g of fiber.
-This is good for the gut health and activity, but it also needs to be in moderation (too much fibers may cause loose stool)
+This is good for the gut health and activity, but it also needs to be in moderation.
+Too much fibers may cause loose stool.

-With the carbs and proteins, the guinea pig may feel some energy and warmth.
-Of course, the amount is not too much, but is definitely enough for a fruit served in moderation.
+- Energy – With the carbs and proteins, the guinea pig may feel some energy and warmth.
+The amount is not too much, but is definitely enough for a fruit served in moderation.

-Lemon has vitamin A which is a great antioxidant.
-It keeps all cells safe from free radical damage – the free radicals cause premature aging and more diseases.
+- Antioxidant Protection – Lemon has vitamin A which is a great antioxidant.
+It keeps all cells safe from free radical damage.
+The free radicals cause premature aging and more diseases.